FEAR OF HEIGHTS

 a vivid hand print.

-His mother appears,
+His mother follows,

-Between fingers I peek,
+through fingers I peek,

-I back away to the stair
+I back up to the top stair

-beginning to sway
+begin to sway

-I cover my head
+cover my head

-and fearing a blow
+expecting a blow

-step into thin air
+I step back into air

 but she grabs me instead.

-She bends, touches my face,
+She bends and touches my face,

 my heart running wild.